isomerpages/tp-virtualcampus/_events/Clubs/TP Walk for Health.md

 every amazing year we are celebrating!&nbsp;</p>
 <h4><strong>Where Fun Meets Purpose – Come Be Part of It!&nbsp;&nbsp;</strong></h4>
 <p>Get ready for our action-packed event with both <strong>Outdoor</strong> and <strong>Indoor Walk</strong> segments.
-Rack up those steps to stand a chance to win attractive prizes!&nbsp;Clock a minimum of 3.5km and unlock an exclusive memento just for you!</p>
+Rack up those steps to stand a chance to win attractive prizes, and clock a minimum of 3.5km to unlock an exclusive memento just for you!</p>
 <h4><strong>Join the Carnival Craze – Food &amp; Festivities Awaits!&nbsp;&nbsp;</strong></h4>
 <p>Explore our exciting line-up of <strong>day and night fringe activities</strong> filled
 with free delicious <strong>food treats </strong>(whilst stocks last), thrilling <strong>carnival games</strong>,